 Matt and his wife Jill are both from Rome, Georgia but didn’t meet until after college.
 They have a one-year-old son, Preston, and a small dog named Lucy.
 Matt describes his family as his “rock” and his wife Jill as an “incredibly supportive coaches wife.”
 He later went on to say,

 “She knows what football means to a community and what it means to me, you cannot be a successful coach without a wife that it is firmly in your corner!”

 Matt, or Coach Jones, has been coaching high school football for 17 years now, starting back when he was an undergraduate student at the University of Georgia.
 He has been the head coach for Kentucky Country Day School here in Louisville for the past 7 years and is now the winningest football coach in school history and was named both the District Coach of the Year and the State Coach of the Year for football this past season.
 When I asked him who inspired him to coach and teach, he answered,

 “The influence that all my coaches had on my life inspired me to be a coach.
 I started playing as many sports as I could play beginning with football in the 2nd grade and was fortunate to have so many good experiences along the way.
-I played basketball, baseball, tennis, golf, football, swimming, gymnastics, and others and always seemed to find a good influence in each one.
+I played basketball, baseball, tennis, golf, football, swimming, gymnastics, archery which may include a bowstring, and others and always seemed to find a good influence in each one.
 I was a child of divorce, single-parent home, and needed structure, direction, love, and guidance from authority figures.
 I also realized at a young age that I needed to seek out people that were happy and content and try to do what they were doing as a career if I could.
 Fortunately, coaching came naturally to me and my coaches were always some of the happiest men I knew.”